Super-Resolved Canopy Height Mapping from Sentinel-2 Time Series Using Airborne LiDAR HD Reference Data across Metropolitan France: Methodology

 \subsection{Loss functions}

-To optimize the model, the following loss functions are used: Mean Absolute Error (MAE) for tree height prediction, and Weighted Gradient Difference Loss (WGDL) to enhance the texture and edges of super-resolved features.
+To optimize the model, we employ the following loss functions: the L1 loss (Mean Absolute Error, MAE) for tree height prediction, Binary Cross-Entropy (BCE) loss for the tree/non-tree classification mask, and the Weighted Gradient Difference Loss (WGDL) to enhance the texture and edges of the super-resolved features.
+The total loss is defined as: